openSUSE/news-o-o/_posts/2010-07-09-opensuse-wiki-change-scheduled.markdown

 - wiki
 ---

-As mentioned in earlier posts, the new English wiki is scheduled to go live on Monday.Â  Here are a few technical details about the change itself:
+As mentioned in earlier posts, the new English wiki is scheduled to go live on Monday.
+Here are a few technical details about the change itself: